yash2607-del/yash2607-del/README.md

 </div>

-I'm a **Full-Stack Developer** specializing in the **MERN stack**, passionate about crafting seamless, scalable, and user-centric web applications.
+I'm a **Web Developer** specializing in the **MERN stack**, passionate about crafting seamless, scalable, and user-centric web applications.
 I believe in writing clean code, solving complex problems, and turning innovative ideas into reality.

 🔹 **What I Do:** Build robust web applications with modern technologies
-🔹 **What Drives Me:** Creating impactful solutions that enhance user experiences
+🔹 **What Drives Me:** Creating impactful solutions to real-life problems that enhance user experiences.
-🔹 **Current Focus:** Mastering system design, cloud architecture, and performance optimization
+🔹 **Current Focus:** Mastering frontend,backend technologies and related frameworks.
-🔹 **Open To:** Collaborations, freelance projects, and learning opportunities
+🔹 **Open To:** Collaborations, freelance projects, and learning opportunities.

 ---